" "

 Categories Assessed During The Joint Commission Surveys

 The Joint Commission evaluates healthcare organizations across multiple core categories during their accreditation surveys.
 Each category reflects a vital component of quality and safety.
 Here's why each area matters and how failure to meet these standards can result in compromised care.
+Complaints and concerns raised to The Joint Commission can focus its triannual review and patient tracers.

 1. Patient Rights and Education